| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 good of shape.
 Vic Schoonover with NTOK cotton provides us with a sampling

+of reports from key locations that are growing cotton here in 2011.
 For example, Mike Berry, manager of the Cotton Growers Cooperative gin in Altus, has this to say about cotton production in the Lugert-Altus Irrigation District: "Most of the cotton growers here have used up the six inches of water allotted to them this year.
 Some rain fell north of Altus last week, a little in the Blair region.
 Before we used the six inches alloted this year, Lake Altus was about one-half full at 47,000 acre feet.
 After the six inches was used up, there is only 30,000 acre feet of water left in the lake.
 There will have to be a lot of rainfall in the watershed north of the lake to help out this year."
 Further north- Rodney Sawatsky, manager of the Midwest Farmers, Inc., gin at Clinton, says a lot of cotton has been planted in the region with some of it growing well and some of it in trouble.
 "We have gotten some rain, but it has been very scattered," he said.
 "Farmers are still planting cotton.
 We will just have to wait to see if any more rain will come our way soon."
 Click here for the full rundown of cotton crop conditions from the Red River north to Kansas. | |

-U.S. Biodiesel Industry Launches Campaign to Raise Biodiesel Awareness ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The U.S.
+| U.S. Biodiesel Industry Launches Campaign to Raise Biodiesel Awareness ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The U.S.

 biodiesel industry this week is launching its largest-ever public outreach